 - a history of skin cancer

-Chicken skin also occurs more often in women, as well as teens and young adults.
+Keratosis pilaris also occurs more often in females, as well as teens and young adults.

-Chicken skin is the most common cause of arm bumps.
-However, it isn’t the only possible cause.
+Keratosis pilaris is the most common cause of arm bumps, but it isn’t the only possible cause.

-Keratosis pilaris isn’t itchy, but some other types of arm bumps can be.
+It isn’t usually itchy, but some other types of arm bumps can be.
 If the bumps on your arms are itchy, then consider the possible causes below.

-Some bumps on the arms can be itchy.
-This is partly due to inflammation and irritation in the skin.
-Possible itchy bumps that may develop on the arms include:
+Some bumps on the arms can be itchy, in part because of inflammation and irritation in the skin.
+Possible causes of itchy bumps that may develop on the arms include:

 - Eczema.
-This is an inflammatory skin condition that can cause a red itchy rash that may be raised in some areas.
+This inflammatory skin condition can cause a red itchy rash that may be raised in some areas.

 - Hives.
 These are red bumps that develop from an allergic reaction.

 - Heat rash.
-This is caused by excessive heat and results in clogged sweat in your pores.
+Heat rash is caused by excessive heat and results in clogged sweat in your pores.

 - Psoriasis.
-This is another inflammatory skin condition that has notable red to silvery skin patches from excessive skin cell growth.
+Psoriasis is an inflammatory skin condition in which excessive skin cell growth leads to notable red to silvery skin patches.